metagov/gateway/README.md

 # Metagov

-The aim of the Metagov toolset is to help developers and users quickly prototype and deploy governance modules and governance structures in an online community.
+The Metagov toolset is intended to help developers and users quickly prototype and deploy governance modules and governance structures in an online community.
 It is being developed by the [Metagovernance Project](www.metagov.org), a nonprofit research group focused on the governance of virtual worlds.

 Currently, this repo is mostly a placeholder for documentation related to speccing out early prototypes of the toolset.
 It is intended to facilitate and serve as a site for collaboration with developers interested in contributing to the project.
+Help us build

 ## Development roadmap
 Use the roadmap to figure out what needs doing.
-Note that is constantly evolving (after all, this is a research project!).
+Note that the roadmap is constantly evolving (after all, this is a research project!).
 The most update to date version of the roadmap can be found [here](https://docs.google.com/document/d/1QDq89dogQb-K2jdDV5QL4Lqi8yehE3aiXzwVG8D24rY/edit#).

+Roughly, this is what we are implementing.

+![The life cycle of governance][logo]
+[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"

 ### Metagov v0.1: spreadsheet for governance designers and metagovernance designers
 A wiki-style Google spreadsheet.
 See metagov.org/govlist.